AfaqJ/MuhJam364/README.md

 ## Project Structure

-- **Preprocessing:** The `preprocessing.py` file covers data cleaning and preprocessing steps to prepare the dataset for training.
+- **Preprocessing:** The `preprocessing.ipynb` file covers data cleaning and preprocessing steps to prepare the dataset for training.

 - **Model Training:** The `BARTmodel.py` file contains the code for training the DistilBERT model on a dataset, and the resulting model and label encoder are saved.